 His main research interests are developing the links between finance and macroeconomics in general equilibrium models and has published widely in economics journals.
 He is also editor of the Cambridge University Press series on economics, Modern Macroeconomic Policymaking and an associate editor of several journals.
 He has recently published a book on Developments in Macro-Finance Yield Curve Modelling by Cambridge University Press and a number of papers related to the impact of quantitative easing on financial market prices.

 Professor Chadha's first series of lectures for Gresham College was on "Money, Monetary Policy and Central Banks: The Meeting of Art and Science".
-His second series of lectures was entitled, "Some Macroeconomic Puzzles: Conjectural Refutations".
-Videos of the lecture series can be viewed here.
+His second series of lectures was entitled, "Some Macroeconomic Puzzles: Conjectural Refutations", and his third series, "Where are after the Storm?
+The UK Economy in the Aftermath of Financial Crisis".

 Publications by Prof Jagjit S. Chadha